rijn/Zepto.SliderLock.js/README.md

 ## Subscribe

-After subscribing, the function will be called if the event happens.
+After subscribing, the function will be called when the event happens.

 ### init